hmatt1/storybook-mcp/README.md

 - Discover available Storybook components and their variants
 - Capture screenshots of components in different states (default, hover, focus, active)
 - Customize viewport sizes for responsive testing
-- Docker support for easy deployment
+- Stdio transport for seamless integration with Claude for Desktop and other MCP clients

 ## Prerequisites